BathiyaL/petstore-api-demo/README.md

 # 🐾 petstore-api-demo
 A demo Spring Boot API implementing a simple Pet Store with support for API versioning, CRUD operations, and Swagger documentation.
+This project is inspired by the [Swagger Petstore API example](https://petstore.swagger.io/), and follows a similar structure for educational and testing purposes.
 The application supports two operational modes — **Remote** and **Local** — which determine how it handles data sources.

 ---